 Shoot multiple images, and use a live model or mannequin then pin the product to demonstrate fit and shape.

-Lastly, make your product photography relatable and appealing to your audience.
+Lastly, make your Amazon product photography relatable and appealing to your audience.
 Keep it human.